ulyssegerkens/libft/README.md

 The original project is stored in the .tar archive.

 Change log:
-- Makefile create obj/ directory
+- Makefile create obj/ directory.
-- function classified in directories
+- Function classified in directories.
-- header in a new include/ directory
+- Header in a new include/ directory.
-- implementation of ft_strcmp
+- Implementation of `ft_strcmp`.
-- implementation of ft_write_fd (as ft_putstr_fd, but return the write return)
+- Implementation of `ft_write_fd` (as `ft_putstr_fd`, but return the write syscall return).
+- Modification of `ft_lstclear` and `ft_lstdelone` to accept a `NULL` pointer as delete function.
+Useful to delete the structure list without it's content.
+Use with caution, if the content of the list has not been kept somewhere, it may lead to leaks!
 </br>

 ## 📋 Testing